tillre/cores-hapi/README.md

-comodl-api - work in progress
+cores-api - work in progress
 =============================